 11. Get lots of sleep and rest

 This one might sound like a strange tip to include on our list but believe it or not, lack of sleep and rest is one of the main causes of illness and poor wellbeing.
 As tempting as it may be to go out and explore your holiday destination 24/7, take plenty of time to rest, sleep and recover and long days of excursions or partying.
 Feeling relaxed and refreshed will help you enjoy your holiday so much more and will have you coming back to work feeling like you actually had a break.
+This is one solution how to stay fit and healthy on holiday that takes zero effort!
+Simply relax.

 We’d recommend setting up specific rest days where you can relax as much as you need to.
 Our personal favourite is pool time accompanied by a late afternoon beach massage.